george123wright/Portfolio/README.md

 ## Data Processing (`data_processing`)

 * **`financial_forecast_data.py`** – Handles per‑ticker financial statements and
   analyst forecasts.

   Provides convenience methods for currency adjustment, outlier removal and generating forward‑looking KPIs used by the models.

 * **`macro_data.py`** – Wrapper around macroeconomic series giving easy access to inflation, GDP growth and other regressors.

 * **`ratio_data.py`** – Loads historical financial ratios and derives growth metrics used for regressions.

 * **`ind_data_processing.py`** – Cleans the stock screener output and aggregates industry/region level data.

 ## Forecast Models (`forecasts`)

-Machine-Learning
+#### Machine-Learning:

 * **`prophet_model.py`** – Utilises Facebook Prophet with piecewise linear and logistic trends.

   Financial and macro regressors extend the additive model, and cross-validation tunes changepoints and seasonality.
 Weekly seasonalal trends is enabled.
 Daily and yearly seasonality is disabled due to the   substantial noise created.

   Scenario draws create probabilistic price paths.
-*

 * **`Sarimax.py`** – Fits SARIMAX (Seasonal Autoregressive Integrated Moving Average + Exogenous Variables) time-series models with exogenous macro factors.

   Candidate ARIMA (Autoregressive Integrated Moving Average) orders are weighted by AIC (Akaike Information Criterion) to form an ensemble.

   Future macro scenarios are drawn from a VAR (Vector Auto Regressive) process via Cholesky simulation.and propagated through the model.

   Monte-Carlo simulaion is then used to generate correlated draws from the VAR models output
-*

 * **`lstm.py`** – Builds a recurrent LSTM (Long Short-Term Memory) network on rolling windows of returns and engineered factors.

   Robust scaling, dropout layers and early stopping help regularise the model.

   Bootstrapped datasets yield an ensemble of forecasts for each ticker.

   Macro Forecasts obtained from Trading Economics are used, as well as revenue and eps forecasts that are obtained from Yahoo Finance and Stock Analysis.
-*

 * **`returns_reg_pred.py`** – Trains a gradient‑boosting regression on engineered features to predict twelve‑month returns.

   Hyperparameters are tuned with grid search, and bootstrapped samples produce an ensemble of models.

   Macro Forecasts obtained from Trading Economics are used, as well as revenue and eps forecasts that are obtained from Yahoo Finance and Stock Analysis.

-Intrinsic Valuation:
+#### Intrinsic Valuation:

 * **`dcf.py`** – Performs discounted cash‑flow valuation to determine the enterprise value.
 Cash flows are forecast using elastic‑net regression (see `fast_regression.py`) and then